What Your Cholesterol Levels Mean

 Total blood cholesterol

 This part of your test results is a composite of different measurements.
-Your total blood cholesterol is calculated by adding your HDL and LDL cholesterol levels, plus 20% of your triglyceride level.
+Your total blood cholesterol is the sum of your HDL and LDL cholesterol levels, plus 20% of your triglyceride level.

 While cholesterol levels above “normal ranges” are important in your overall cardiovascular risk, like HDL and LDL cholesterol levels, your total blood cholesterol level should be considered in context with your other known risk factors.